2017 Major League Baseball season: Reliever of the Month

-Home field attendance & payroll
+Home field attendance and payroll

 Technology changes

 For the 2017 season, the TrackMan component of Major League Baseball's Statcast platform has replaced the previous PITCHf/x system for official measurements of pitch speed.
 The new system uses a doppler radar to calculate pitch speed based on maximum velocity (typically from the release of the pitch), rather than the speed measured 55 ft from home plate.
 The change in data source has led to discrepancies in pitch speed reports between those reported in 2016 and 2017, with some pitches registering slightly higher speeds than with the previous system.

 Uniforms

 Wholesale changes

 The Arizona Diamondbacks tweaked their uniform set that was unveiled last season.
 The pant stripes now reach to the hip, while the gradient below was removed.
 The road uniform lettering is also changed to improve visibility.

 The San Diego Padres unveiled new home and road uniforms, with noticeable changes such as the team name and the removal of yellow on the home uniforms, the bowtie-shaped lettering in the city name on the road uniforms, and the interlocking "SD" on both uniforms.